Best Bookcases For Your Home Library

 Plywood, made by joining thin sheets called 'plies' together under intense pressure, is available at a range of costs and is generally easy to maintain, fairly light, and of a smart, clean-lined appearance.
 Molding or 'edge veneer' can even give it a more solid look, so that it looks almost as if it is solid wood.
 Chipboard, or wood chips glued into board like shapes, are generally a low-cost alternative to hardwoods, and come in flat-pack shipping which is very convenient.
 Depending on how smooth the veneer is, it can look pretty similar to hardwood.
 MDF is a medium-density fiberboard, in which sawdust and chips are gathered together and glued into boards; it can be pretty durable and attractive when veneered.

-Metal bookcases naturally repel dampness and fungus and, for libraries and houses with bookworms, causes less damage to the bindings of books, as well as being relatively inexpensive.
+Metal ones naturally repel dampness and fungus and, for libraries and houses with bookworms, causes less damage to the bindings of books, as well as being relatively inexpensive.
 It might not create that warm, homely feeling that wood can bring, though.

-Glass is not that commonly used for bookcases but, as a long-term investment with tempered glass, could help create an ultra cutting-edge, contemporary look.
+Glass is not that commonly used but, as a long-term investment with tempered glass, could help create an ultra cutting-edge, contemporary look.
 It can be the case that the uprights are made from metal or wood, but only the shelves from strengthened glass.
 This will look aesthetically very appealing and will open up light and generate a more spacious ambiance in any room.

-Size is a huge factor when it comes to bookcases because it will affect how your bookcase functions and where it sits within your room.
+Size is a huge factor when it comes to bookcases because it will affect how it functions and where it sits within your room.
 It is a heavy, bulky object so is likely to be there for years or even decades.
-The optimum height of your bookcase should be is between three and eight feet.
+The optimum height should be between three and eight feet.
 A taller design looks pretty stylish and authoritative; however, a shorter design enables you to use the top of it as another workspace, onto which plants, flowers, or CDs.
 Your bookcase's width will depend on its height.
-Taller bookcases, if aligned side by side, can look impressive and offer you a degree of flexibility about how you arrange them in your room.
-A longer, wider bookcase can create an air of authority but will be hard to install unless it is a prefab that can be assembled by you.
+Taller ones, if aligned side by side, can look impressive and offer you a degree of flexibility about how you arrange them in your room.
+A longer, wider one can create an air of authority but will be hard to install unless it is a prefab that can be assembled by you.
 Depth is another issue; 12 inches is a good average, which allows you to store pretty much any book out there; it also looks traditional, even regal.
 However, if you're intending to store not books but trinkets, knick-knacks, frames, and ornaments, then there is no reason to have such deep shelving.
 Some bookshelves are adjustable; this can have certain benefits, such as placing much larger books and photo albums on the bottom shelves, allowing upper shelves to become perfect for ornamental, less bulky items.

-Corner bookcases sit snugly in the corner of a room; they are structured as a right-angle and are perfect for slotting into narrow corners of rooms.
+Corner ones sit snugly in the corner of a room; they are structured as a right-angle and are perfect for slotting into narrow corners of rooms.
 Scaffold bookcases have their shelving slotted between two upright supports; there is a similarity to étagère bookcases, but scaffold bookcases look more rugged, hence the name.
 They can handle heavier objects and look great in dorm rooms and teenagers' bedrooms.
-Cube bookcases are futuristic, with an array of cubby-holes built into their design.
+Cube models are futuristic, with an array of cubby-holes built into their design.
 They allow you to divide up your belongings in a more segmented and pragmatic way; books in one area, laundry basket in another, electronics in another.
-Built-in bookcases are great, although you'll have to hire a tradesman to install them unless you're an expert DIY-er.
+Built-in ones are great, although you'll have to hire a tradesman to install them unless you're an expert DIY-er.
 With sufficient planning, you can create a wall to wall shelving and even have an 'old school' ladder included, in order to maximize wall space and replicate something rather more baronial.

 Bookcases can be bookcases in name but not in nature.
 They can be used to store virtually anything, or even used as props to place valuable ornaments, photos, souvenirs, and keepsakes.
 Alternatively, a bookcase can function really effective in your garage, in terms of storing nuts and bolts and 101 other things.
 An industrial, metallic one might be just the ticket, in that sense; stainless steel, iron will do the trick.
 For domestic interiors, solid hardwood is best, although you'll pay more for it.
 Color and ambiance are also factors to consider, so a warm mango wood or vibrant oak might help set the right tone.
-Hardwood bookcases are certainly highly durable; more so, than MDF bookcases with adjustable shelving; however, the latter are very much easier to disassemble and transport, if and when you end up moving house.
+Hardwood models are certainly highly durable; more so, than MDF with adjustable shelving; however, the latter are very much easier to disassemble and transport, if and when you end up moving house.

-The location of your bookcase is crucial.
+The location is crucial.
 If intended to be angled in the corner of your living room, or perhaps placed beneath a staircase to function as a shoe-rack, or a dozen different scenarios - measurements are key.
 There are more and more furniture stores out there that are willing to measure your bookcase on a bespoke basis, for reasonable fees.
 Simply type in your exact requirements and they can do the rest.
 You can specify where exactly you want it; whether or not you have a skirting-board; how tall it ought to be etc. and the company will either ship out all the parts flat-pack or even offer an in-house service.

 Q: What is the best material for bookcases?